Philogy/philogy.github.io/_drafts/selector-switches.md

 "Understanding the EVM" Tutorial section](https://docs.huff.sh/tutorial/evm-basics/#technical) as it gives a good overview of how the EVM works.

-This post will also go into the methods and techniques I used to build my constant gas, 22-function, 55 gas selector switch.
+This post will also go into how I used the presented methods to build a practical, 22-function, constant 55-gas selector switch for my improved Wrapped Ether implementation, dubbed [METH](https://github.com/philogy/meth-weth).

 ### Refresher: What Are Selectors?
 Selectors are standardized 4-byte identifiers used to identify methods across contracts.
 Function